 We know kids today love their phones and Ipads.
-They love thier music players and Kindles.
+They love their music players and Kindles.
 And they love their laptops and Fitbits.
 But we also know they love gymnastics, and art, and tennis, and swimming, and singing, and cheering, and laughing, and being with their friends.
-And not only do they LOVE those things, they NEED those things, certainly more than they need their phones.
-They need those things because that is what all kids need.
-They don’t need distractions or the crutch of technology to see if other people approve.
-Chasing likes is a road to nowhere.
-They need to be present in the unique and all too fleeting moments of summer to experience the joy that comes from deep and meaningful relationships, from a high five after a game, or a hug after earning a patch.
+And not only do they LOVE those things, but they also NEED those things, certainly more than they need their phones.
+Life is more fulfilling without the distractions of a screen or looking for the approval of others for chasing likes is a road to nowhere.
+Kids should be present in the unique and all too fleeting moments of summer to experience the joy that comes from deep and meaningful relationships, from a high five after a game, or a hug after earning a patch.

 Separating your child from her technology is the greatest gift you can give her.
 Will she want it?
 Yes.
 Miss it?
 Probably.
 Need it?
 Not a chance.